ayferness/reading-notes/class8.md

 `( <=) `(less than or equal)   Returns true if the left operand is less than or equal to the right operand.

-For StatementLinks to an external site.
+## Loops and iteration

+Loops offer a quick and easy way to do something repeatedly.

+There are many different kinds of loops, but they all essentially do the same thing: they repeat an action some number of times.

+The various loop mechanisms offer different ways to determine the start and end points of the loop.
+There are various situations that are more easily served by one type of loop over the others.

+### For Statement

-A for loop repeats until a specified condition evaluates to false
+A for loop repeats until a specified condition evaluates to false.

-The Structure of a for loop looks like:

-for( initial value; condition to evaluate; increment) { code to execute }

-the initial value usually initializes one or more loops counters if condition to evaluate is true, then the loops statements execute While StatementLinks to an external site.
-A while statement executes its statements as long as a specified condition evaluates to true
+If you know how many times it's gonna execute, use FOR LOOP

-The Structure for a while loops looks like:
+For Statment looks like:

-while ( condition to evaluate is true ){ execute this code }

-the loop stop executing if the condition becomes false
+for ([initialExpression]; [conditionExpression];

+[incrementExpression])

+  statement

+1- The initializing expression `initialExpression`, if any, is executed.
+This expression usually initializes one or more loop counters, but the syntax allows an expression of any degree of complexity.
+This expression can also declare variables.
+2- The conditionExpression expression is evaluated.
+If the value of `conditionExpression` is true, the loop statements execute.
+Otherwise, the for loop terminates.
+(If the conditionExpression expression is omitted entirely, the condition is assumed to be true.)
+3- The statement executes.
+To execute multiple statements, use a block statement ({ }) to group those statements.
+4- If present, the update expression incrementExpression is executed.
+5- Control returns to Step 2.